leonardocfor/HPRC-Cluster-deployment/README.md

 [PI computation with mpi4py](https://gist.github.com/jcchurch/930276)

-To execute this examples use the following command:
+To execute these examples use the following command:

 ```
 mpirun -np <X> --hostfile <hostfile> python <pythonSoftware>